Resident234/php.net/pages/www.php.net_ref.zip.php.md

       $splitter = ($create_zip_name_dir === true) ? "." : "/";
       if ($dest_dir === false) $dest_dir = substr($src_file, 0, strrpos($src_file, $splitter))."/";

-      // Create the directories to the destination dir if they don&apos;t already exist create_dirs($dest_dir);
+      // Create the directories to the destination dir if they don't already exist create_dirs($dest_dir);

       // For every file in the zip-packet while ($zip_entry = zip_read($zip))
       {
-        // Now we&apos;re going to create the directories in the destination directories
+        // Now we're going to create the directories in the destination directories

         // If the file is not in the root dir
         $pos_last_slash = strrpos(zip_entry_name($zip_entry), "/");